 - In personal face-to-face interviews, questions can be modified to obtain the required information

-- Are cost-effective – you can get quality data without having to travel to interview the participants
+- Is cost-effective as researchers can obtain quality data without the need for travel to interview participants.

-- Participants can interact from the comfort of their home
+- Allows participants to interact from the comfort of their own homes, providing convenience and flexibility.

-- Save time for both interviewer and respondent
+- Saves time for both the interviewer and respondent by eliminating the need for travel.

 Preparing the right kind of interview questions for successful primary data collection in qualitative research is important for success.
 Here are some tips: